jamesnetherton/jamesnetherton.github.io/_posts/2017-09-25-adding-a-new-component-to-the-wildfly-camel-subsystem-part2.md

 Each time a new component is added, it should be added to the [user guide](https://wildfly-extras.github.io/wildfly-camel/).
 The project documentation is written with [AsciiDoc](http://asciidoctor.org/).
 Create a new `adoc` file within `docs/guide/components`, the file name convention is `camel-<component name>.adoc`.
 E.g `camel-geocoder.adoc`.

 All that's required is a basic sentence explaining what the component does, together with a link to the Apache Camel component documentation page.
 We usually borrow the component description from the Apache Camel documentation to keep things simple.
+You can look at the other component `adoc` files for examples.

 Finally, add a link to the new camel component `adoc` file within the table of contents in `docs/guide/components/index.adoc`.